boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Raw / Processed Files

-I have included a link to the processed files for those who wish to do their own analysis and corrections.
+I have included a link to the [processed files](/static/an-informal-survey/results.zip) (20 MB) for those who wish to do their own analysis and corrections.
 If someone wants to host the raw files to allow others to download it let me know.
 It is a 83 GB tar.gz file which uncompressed is just over 1 TB in size.
 It contents consists of just over 9 million JSON files of various sizes.